 nonce to all scripts that it loads.
-To activate the feature set a
+To activate this feature, set a

-__webpack_nonce__ variable needs to be included in your entry script.
-A unique hash based nonce should be generated and provided for each unique page view this is why
+nonce will then be generated and provided for each unique page view (this is why

-__webpack_nonce__ is specified in the entry file and not in the configuration.
-Please note that
+__webpack_nonce__ is specified in the entry file and not in the configuration).
+Please note that the

 In the entry file: